Demonstration of Hardware Efficient Photonic Variational Quantum Algorithm: Results

 For each of the 117 repetitions of the experiment, we carry out an optimization, through a gradient descent algorithm, made of several iterations.
 For each step of the optimization, we derive a new set of phases, which is subsequently applied to the circuit through a classical feedback loop.
 The gradients for each of the $2L$ parameters is obtained using a forward finite difference method.
 This requires a total number 2L+1 of circuit evaluations to be performed in each feedback, to update all the phases.
 Every iteration $i$ yields a new energy value $\mathcal{E}(\vartheta_i,\varphi_i)$ and the process stops when it converges to a solution.
 This implies that the variation between the energies of two consecutive steps falls below a specified threshold $\epsilon = 10^{-4}$.
 At this point, the obtained photon statistics of the last iteration constitutes an approximation of the ground state energy and therefore represents the solution.

+On average, one optimization step is performed every \SI{174}{\second}, of which \SI{42}{\second} are spent acquiring detection events.
+The remaining time can be attributed to the operation of the PIC.
 It is worthwhile to point out that the classical optimization algorithm, in principle, requires no knowledge about $U(\vartheta, \varphi)$ or even the possibly nonlinear mapping between the phases and their control currents.
 In our case, though, we exploited a pre-characterization of the device, to ensure that no light would go to the undetected modes of the 6 input/ 6 output circuit.

 The convergence of the energy value with respect to the function evaluations is depicted in \figref{fig:results_cost_per_run}, where the different curves correspond to different initial phase configurations and the dashed line represents the theoretical limit.
-It can be clearly seen that the optimization works smoothly and is able to reach the the ground state in every instance with an accuracy ranging from $99\%$ to $99.99\%$.
-Furthermore, let us point out that the ground state of $H_p$ is two-fold degenerate and each instance of the experiment converges to one particular gound state corresponding to one optimal unitary i.e., either $U(\vartheta_1, \varphi_1)$ or $U(\vartheta_2, \varphi_2)$ .
+It can be clearly seen that the optimization works smoothly and is able to reach the ground state in every instance with an accuracy ranging from $99\%$ to $99.99\%$.
+Furthermore, let us point out that the ground state of $H_p$ is two-fold degenerate and each instance of the experiment converges to one particular ground state corresponding to one optimal unitary i.e., either $U(\vartheta_1, \varphi_1)$ or $U(\vartheta_2, \varphi_2)$ .
 This is visible throughout the 117 repetitions of the experiment, whose averaged probabilities are represented in \figref{fig:results_quasiprobability}a (purple bars), where we also compare them to the theoretical predictions (in blue).
 We obtained the solutions $\ket{01}$ and $\ket{10}$ with $50.7\%$ and $44.6\%$ respectively.
 This implies, as previously mentioned, that the unknown bits for our two factors are $ \ket{x_1y_1}= \ket{10}$ or, equivalently, $\ket{01}$.

 This is also reconfirmed in \figref{fig:results_quasiprobability}b, where we plot the fidelities

 between the state $\sigma$, which amounts to $\sqrt{|\alpha|} |0\rangle + \sqrt{(1-|\alpha|)} |1\rangle$, at each experimental repetition for the last optimization step, and the target state $\rho$.
 Note that the form of state $\sigma$ is obtained by measuring in the Pauli $\sigma_Z$ basis.
 Across the \num{117} experimental repetitions, the measured state emerges as $\frac{1}{\sqrt{2}}(\ket{01}+\ket{10})$ with a final fidelity close to unity (depicted in purple).
 Accordingly, the fidelities to the individual solution states $\ket{01}, \ket{10}$ are close to $1/\sqrt{2}$ (depicted in blue, green).